yakworks/dockers/bookworm/nginx-python/README.md

 # nginx image with python 3.6 installed.

-starts with nginx base image that uses alpine 3.9 as that has the the right pyton version when doing apk install
+- starts with nginx:bookworm base image that uses bookworm

-adds in bash as well.
+- adds in python and bash as well.

+- adds in mkdocs and mkdocs-material
+-
-changes default to map to `site` so its easier to run and map volume
+- changes default to map to `site` so its easier to run and map volume

+- NOTE: the `.sh` scripts are added and run by nginx image on startup and ordered.
+  So this one has a 40-auth.sh added that is run and looks for the `$AUTH_USERNAME $AUTH_PASSWORD` variables

 ## Serving static content